Huntingdon Life Sciences: History

-In 1987, HLS purchased Northern Engineering and Testing, Inc., and then in 1988 bought Empire Soils Investigations Inc., Chen Associates Inc., and Asteco Inc. In 1988 HLS was floated on the London Stock Exchange and in 1989 obtained a listing on the New York Stock Exchange.
-In 1990 Huntingdon acquired the St. Louis branch of Envirodyne Engineers Inc. and Whiteley Holdings Ltd. And in 1991 it acquired Austin Research Engineers, Inc., followed by Travers Morgan Ltd.
+In 1987, HLS acquired Northern Engineering and Testing.
+In 1988, it acquired Empire Soils Investigations, Chen Associates, and Asteco Inc. In 1988, HLS was floated on the London Stock Exchange and in 1989 obtained a listing on the New York Stock Exchange.
+In 1990, Huntingdon acquired the St. Louis branch of Envirodyne Engineers and Whiteley Holdings.
+In 1991, it acquired Austin Research Engineers, followed by Travers Morgan.

 By the early 1990s, Huntingdon was organised into three business groups: the Life Sciences Group, the Engineering/Environmental Group, and the Travers Morgan Group, which offered engineering and environmental consulting services outside of the United States.
 However, only the Life Sciences Group showed long-term promise.
 Travers Morgan was allowed to lapse into insolvency, control passed into other hands, and Huntingdon wrote off the investment.
-In 1995 the engineering and environmental businesses were sold to Maxim Engineers Inc. of Dallas, Texas.
+In 1995, the engineering and environmental businesses were sold to Maxim Engineers of Dallas, Texas.

-To bolster its CRO business and reinforce its U.S. presence, Huntingdon in 1995 acquired the toxicology business of Applied Biosciences International for $32.5 million in cash, plus the Leicester Clinical Research Centre.
-The deal not only included a U.S. laboratory located near Princeton, New Jersey, it brought with it two British facilities as well.
-In 1997 Huntingdon International Holdings changed its name to Huntingdon Life Sciences Group.
-The U.K. subsidiary, Huntingdon Research Centre, changed its name to Huntingdon Life Sciences Ltd., while the U.S. business operated as Huntingdon Life Sciences Inc.
+To bolster its CRO business and reinforce its U.S. presence, in 1995, Huntingdon acquired the toxicology business of Applied Biosciences International for $32.5 million in cash, plus the Leicester Clinical Research Centre.
+The deal included a U.S. laboratory located near Princeton, New Jersey, as well as two British facilities.
+In 1997, Huntingdon International Holdings changed its name to Huntingdon Life Sciences Group.
+The U.K. subsidiary, Huntingdon Research Centre, changed its name to Huntingdon Life Sciences, while the U.S. business operated as Huntingdon Life Sciences Inc.